 - Every change need not go under the scanner

-What are the benefits by standardizing changes you might ask?
+What are the benefits of standardizing changes you might ask?

-- Standard changes reduces bureaucracy that comes with change management
+- Standard changes reduce bureaucracy that comes with change management

 - In turn, it reduces the overall overheads – imagine the efforts that go into reviewing changes and approving them